JDBrowder523/PyBer_Analysis/README.md

 ## Summary:
 Based on the analysis of PyBer rideshare data, I have the following recommendations:
-1. More investment should be made towards Urban cities
+1. More investment should be made towards Urban cities.
-- Urban cities have the highest number of riders, drivers, and total revenue and increasing advertising in these specific areas will help increase the total fares and increase profits.
+- Urban cities have the highest number of riders, drivers, and total revenue.
+Increasing advertising in these specific areas will help increase the total fares and increase profits.

 2. Increase the number of drivers in rural cities.
 - Rural cities have the highest fare per ride rate of all city types.
 Increasing the number of drivers will allow for more riders to be picked up which will increase revenue and profits.